Hi, I’m Eric.

 “Swall Institute” is what I affectionately call our home one hour south of Yosemite National Park which overlooks the deepest valley in North America.
 At Swall, I host intimate groups of friends and colleagues to facilitate creative work.
 At Swall, Sean Gourley and I drafted our 2013 TED talk, and Alex MacDonald finished a book about the economic history of space exploration.
 Artists at Swall have included acclaimed photojournalist, Kiana Hayeri, mural artist, Jane Kim, mushroom burial suit inventor Jae Rhim Lee, and artist-activist Sarah Sandman (also a creator of the podcast Meditative Story).
 Meklit Hadero wrote part of her “We Are Alive” album at Swall, and Patrick Cress composed his Yosemite Soundscapes album.
 Tap Dancer Andrew Nemr worked on a book about the preservation of vernacular dance, and Jelani Cobb wrote columns for the New Yorker.

 Dr. Eric L. Berlow is a “Data Ecologist” who specializes in not specializing.
-Academically trained in ecology and complexity science, and professionally trained in ‘big data’, he is currently the CEO of Vibrant Data Labs – a social impact data science company building open-source tools to empower a growing ecosystem of partners that are tackling the climate crisis.
+Academically trained in ecology and complexity science, and professionally trained in ‘big data’, he is currently the CEO of Vibrant Data Labs – a social impact data science company building open-source tools to amplify the collective impact of funding for climate change solutions.

 Eric previously co-founded a visual data interface company which was acquired by Rakuten; and was the founding director of the University of California’s first science institute in Yosemite National Park.
 There he co-led efforts to leverage data and computation for evidence-based ecological conservation.